Here's a short video on how to share your screen during broadcast:

 Once you start sharing the screen, you'll see this pop-up at the bottom of the screen:

-Don't forget to push your source to the broadcast, so it will be visible to your viewers!
+Don't forget to push your source to the broadcast by clicking "Show in Stream", so it will be visible to your viewers!

 To stop sharing the screen, you have to click the "Stop Sharing" button.
 Also, refreshing the studio page will disconnect screen sharing.